Labradorite

 Labradorite ((Ca, Na)(Al, Si)_{4}O_{8}) is a calcium-enriched feldspar mineral first identified in Labrador, Canada, which can display an iridescent effect (schiller).

 Labradorite is an intermediate to calcic member of the plagioclase series.
 It has an anorthite percentage (%An) of between 50 and 70.
 The specific gravity ranges from 2.68 to 2.72.
 The streak is white, like most silicates.
 The refractive index ranges from 1.559 to 1.573 and twinning is common.
 As with all plagioclase members, the crystal system is triclinic, and three directions of cleavage are present, two of which are nearly at right angles and are more obvious, being of good to perfect quality (while the third direction is poor).
-It occurs as clear, white to gray, blocky to lath shaped grains in common mafic igneous rocks such as basalt and gabbro, as well as in anorthosites.
+It occurs as clear, white to grey, blocky to lath shaped grains in common mafic igneous rocks such as basalt and gabbro, as well as in anorthosites.

 Occurrence

 The geological type area for labradorite is Paul's Island near the town of Nain in Labrador, Canada.
-It has also been reported in Poland, Norway, Finland and various other locations worldwide, with notable distribution in Madagascar, China, Australia, Slovakia and the United States.
+It has also been reported in Poland, Norway, Finland and various other locations worldwide, with notable distribution in Madagascar, China, Australia, Slovakia, and the United States.

 Labradorite occurs in mafic igneous rocks and is the feldspar variety most common in basalt and gabbro.
 The uncommon anorthosite bodies are composed almost entirely of labradorite.
 It also is found in metamorphic amphibolites and as a detrital component of some sediments.
 Common mineral associates in igneous rocks include olivine, pyroxenes, amphiboles and magnetite.